exercism/x86-64-assembly/concepts/memory/about.md

     arr resq 10
 ```

-Variables in `section .bss` are mutable.
+Variables in `section .bss` are mutable, ie, they are read-and-write.

 ## Accessing data